AbhirupaGhosh/mcdr-tb-utilities/README.md

 ## Usage

-  Initially change the directory to the directory where mcdr-tb-utilities is installed
+  Initially change the directory to the directory where mcdr-mtb-utilities is installed

-      cd INSTALLATION_DIR/mcdr-tb-utilities
+      cd INSTALLATION_DIR/mcdr-mtb-utilities

 Different operations can be performed by calling the appropriate scripts with two command-line arguments: `INPUT_DIR` and `OUTPUT_DIR`.

 `INPUT_DIR` = the path (absolute or relative) of the folder containing the input files.

-`OUTPUT_DIR` = the path (absolute or relative) of the folder in which `mcdr-tb-utilities` will store the outputs.
+`OUTPUT_DIR` = the path (absolute or relative) of the folder in which `mcdr-mtb-utilities` will store the outputs.

 The executable script, and contents of `INPUT_DIR` and `OUTPUT_DIR` depends on the choice of operations.
 The different operations are explained below.